kristopolous/fiction/framework.md

  * No expectations of deliverables
  * Be vague enough so blame can get shifted if things break

-By making every project asymptotically impossible to deliver vaporware.
+By making every project asymptotically impossible to deliver vaporware, the ideal framework ensures that people are always doing something while at the same time nothing ever gets done.

+The old is dying and the new cannot be born; in this interregnum you're on salary so make it last as long as possible.

 ## Make things as difficult as you can
 ### The maxim of maximum unreasonability